 Voice Lab is a unique creative installation module for collecting the thoughts and opinions of children.

-Children are invited one at a time into a beautifully designed, serene igloo – entirely alone.
+In the physical mode, children are invited one at a time into a beautifully designed, serene dome – entirely alone.
 In this space they have a conversation with Voice Lab – a voice driven by a concealed live performer that asks questions, encourages opinion and regards the child as the expert.
 In order for the physical mode to return to schools and communities, we have made a number of COVID-safe updates.